troclaux/notes/golang.md

   - receivers can receive pointers or just structs
     - what is the difference?
       - pointer receivers: pass a pointer to the original structure
         - object-oriented programming
       - value receivers: pass a copy of the original structure
         - functional programming
+  - pointer receiver are more widely used

 - methods and constructors aren't defined inside the struct initialization
 - `new()`: creates a new instance of a struct